MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W10D4
 SF:
-* At this point, you have 2 things to do every day: job app materials reviews, and add 15 companies to your job search roadmap.
+* Continue peer reviews of job app materials.
-* Clean up your Github and LinkedIn profiles.
-Create and add content to your AngelList profile.
+* Clean up your [GitHub][github] and [LinkedIn][linkedin] profiles.
+Create and add content to your AngelList profile. (use content from your resume to  help with LinkedIn and AngelList)
 * Read [Polish your personal pitch.][personal-pitch]
 * Attend the Interview Skills lecture after lunch.
 Bring paper and pen to this lecture.
 * By the end of the day, you should have:
   * A well-edited resume.
   * Completed your Ruby project and Readme.
-  * A LinkedIn profile with a photo, Summary, Projects, Experience, Skills, and Education (use text from your resume).
-Remember to endorse one another for code-related skills.
+  * A complete LinkedIn profile.
   * An AngelList profile.
   * Cleaned up your Github profile.  (to move your commit history see [this page][github-history])
   * A draft of your personal pitch and a filled-out behavioral questions grid. (discussed in lecture)